Rajnishmishra2002/Power-BI/README.md

-# Power-BI
+# Power-BI Projects

 Learning Power BI

-Uploaded First Power BI  MINI Project it is a  a graph showing the covid cases in the world
+Uploaded First Power BI  MINI Project it is a  graph showing the covid cases in the world

-Completed the Assignments 1 and 2  of Power Bi By ineuron
+Completed the Assignments 1 and 2  of Power Bi By i-neuron